 #6 Get Involved in Your Community

-If your landscaping company is a local business, you should get involved in your community.
+If your landscaping company is local, you should get involved in your community.

 Sponsor your local baseball team, football team, or any sports team.

-When you sponsor teams or other organizations needing help, it shows that you are part of your community.
+Sponsoring teams or other organizations needing help shows that you are part of your community.

 Also, participate in events or exhibitions in your local area.

-#7 Claim and Optimize Your Google My Business Page
+#7 Claim, Optimize and Manage Your Google My Business Page

 If you don't have a Google My Business page, get one.

-Your Google My Business page, now called Google Business Profile (GBP), is one of the most critical elements in the local SEO game.
+As a business owner, your Google My Business page (Google Business profile) is one of the most critical elements for your local SEO.

-Local SEO is the same as SEO, but the process targets your local customers in your area.
+Local SEO is the same as regular SEO but targets local customers in your area.

-A GBP is like an extra website you get from Google.
+A Google Business Profile is like getting an extra website from Google.

 The benefits of having your Google Business Profile are: